cuzzlor/graphql-basics/doc/lesson-5.md

 Apollo has an [comprehensive tutorial](https://dev-blog.apollodata.com/tutorial-graphql-subscriptions-server-side-e51c32dc2951) on these subjects if you want to learn more.

-## Old School HTTP
+## HTTP Clients

-Let's get back to basics...
+Let's get back to the basics...

 ### Step # 1 - Static Query

 For more traditional consumption, it's simply a case of request and response with JSON payloads.
 You don't need to use or write any special client to call graphql endpoints, but let's write one anyway.

-1. We'll use `axios` for as our HTTP client.
+1. We'll use `axios` as our HTTP client.

     ```
     npm install axios -s